Obstruction of Justice

 West Palm Beach Obstruction of Justice Attorney

-For over two decades, Brian Gabriel of The Law Office of Gabriel & Gabriel has defended those accused of criminal offenses, including obstruction of justice at the state and federal level.
+Attorney Brian Gabriel of The Law Office of Gabriel & Gabriel has defended those accused of criminal offenses, including obstruction of justice at the state and federal level, for more than 25 years.
 He works tirelessly to protect his clients by investigating all the facts of the case and has years of experience negotiating with prosecutors.
+As a Top 100 Lawyer with The National Trial Lawyers, he can bring a unique perspective to your case.
 Contact Brian Gabriel for a free consultation to discuss your case and learn all your legal options.
 Call 561-622-5575 or contact us online.